Skip to content

 Other AI image generators worth trying out

 • Generative AI by Getty.
 Designed to generate commercially safe images, Generative AI by Getty is...fine.
-If you need images with zero commercial risk, it's worth a look—but the legal system doesn't seem to care about companies using images from Midjourney, Ideogram, or DALL·E.
+If you need images with zero commercial risk, it's worth a look—but the legal system doesn't seem to care about companies using images from Midjourney or Ideogram at this point.

 • Luma Photon.
 Luma Photon is another great model, though I found the Dream Machine app that uses it a bit too offbeat.